awl4114awl/suspected-data-exfiltration-mde/README.md

 ---

-### ✅ Final Verification
+### Final Verification

-No new 7-Zip, PowerShell, or network exfiltration activity was observed after cleanup, confirming that the system is fully **remediated and hardened against recurrence**.
+No new 7-Zip, PowerShell, or network exfiltration activity was observed after cleanup, confirming that the system is fully remediated and hardened against recurrence.

 ---

-## 🧾 Step 6 | Documentation
+### 7️⃣ Documentation

 **Goal:**
 Record what I did, what I found, and what it means for future hunts.

 ---

-#### ✅ What I Did
+#### What I Did

 Here is a concise record of my full investigation workflow: